euler-xyz/euler-price-oracle/README.md

 # Euler Price Oracles

 Euler Price Oracles is a library of immutable oracle adapters.
-Components implement [IPriceOracle](https://github.com/euler-xyz/IPriceOracle), an opinionated quote-based interface for on-chain pricing.

-To understand how Price Oracles fit into the [Euler Vault Kit](https://github.com/euler-xyz/euler-vault-kit), refer to the relevant section of the [EVK whitepaper.](https://docs.euler.finance/euler-vault-kit-white-paper/#price-oracles)
+Its components implement [IPriceOracle](https://github.com/euler-xyz/IPriceOracle), an opinionated quote-based interface for on-chain pricing.
+To understand how Price Oracles fit into the [Euler Vault Kit](https://github.com/euler-xyz/euler-vault-kit), read the section in the [EVK whitepaper.](https://docs.euler.finance/euler-vault-kit-white-paper/#price-oracles)

-To explore and build on Euler Price Oracles, refer to [Development](#development).

 ## `IPriceOracle`